Pledge your support here for the nomination of Hawker Culture in Singapore for UNESCO’s Representative List of Intangible Cultural Heritage today!

-Singapore aims to inscribe Hawker Culture as the nation’s Intangible Cultural Heritage element on the UNESCO Representative List of the Intangible Cultural Heritage (ICH) of Humanity in 2020.
+Singapore aims to inscribe Hawker Culture in Singapore as the nation’s Intangible Cultural Heritage element on the UNESCO Representative List of the Intangible Cultural Heritage (ICH) of Humanity in 2020.
 To meet this target, Singapore will have to submit the nomination dossier to UNESCO by March 2019.

 The dossier will first be evaluated by a panel of experts appointed by UNESCO and then assessed by the UNESCO Intergovernmental Committee which comprises representatives from different countries.
 The evaluation process will take place over a period of one year and nine months, and the results will be announced in November or December 2020.

-Nominating Hawker Culture of Singapore
+Nominating Hawker Culture in Singapore

 Earlier this year, the National Heritage Board (NHB) conducted a public poll which attracted more than 3,000 respondents, and “Food Heritage” was highlighted as the most important aspect of Singapore’s intangible cultural heritage.

 Between April to July 2018, a series of focus group discussions were also conducted with academics, heritage experts, youths, cultural practitioners and members of the public.
-Hawker Culture emerged as a firm favourite among the participants who indicated their support for it to be nominated for UNESCO’s Representative List of Intangible Cultural Heritage.
-Many participants shared about the importance of Hawker Culture to Singaporeans, and how the multicultural dishes and hawker centres form an important part of our daily lives.
+Hawker Culture in Singapore emerged as a firm favourite among the participants who indicated their support for it to be nominated for UNESCO’s Representative List of Intangible Cultural Heritage.
+Many participants shared about the importance of Hawker Culture in Singapore to Singaporeans, and how the multicultural dishes and hawker centres form an important part of our daily lives.